kediarajesh/vizForDSE/README.md

 7. Undo button:
 If the plot obtained after setting some new constraints is unsatisfactory, the previous plot can be retrieved by pressing the undo button.

+8. Support for dumping script: generates a python script which can be used to generate the same plot.
+This is useful when someone wants to do custom changes, not supported by the tool.
+See http://www.cse.iitd.ac.in/~kedia/visualization_tool/videos/scriptdump.mp4

+9. Various different visualization options and controls added: Based on common usage in the research community, certain features are added especially in bargraph and histogram.
+See http://www.cse.iitd.ac.in/~kedia/visualization_tool/videos/bargraph.mp4 and http://www.cse.iitd.ac.in/~kedia/visualization_tool/videos/histogram.mp4